RsdNoob/text-analysis/README.md

 **pandas** python module will be used to open and manipulate the data.

 The dataset contains **8072** posts.
-However, this will be trim down later after text cleaning.
+However, this will be lesser later after text cleaning.

 Most of the language used in this dataset is English.
 This information will be used later for text cleaning.

 There are more comments than articles in this dataset.
-It can be useful for removing contents that are duplicate of another content from different users.
+It can be useful for removing contents that are duplicates of another content from different users.

 ## Text cleaning